Australian Technical Advisory Group on Immunisation: Temporary Members

 Temporary members may be appointed on a short term basis to provide specific expertise on key topics.
 Temporary members will be voting members for the term of their appointment to ATAGI.

 Meetings

-The standard number of ATAGI meetings is six per year (in February, April, June, August, October and December).
+The standard number of ATAGI meetings is six per year (in February, April, June, August, October and December), however they are yet to meet in 2024.
 These are pre-planned annually, according to the schedules of government and department programmes for the year.
 However, it is open for ATAGI to organise meetings and consultations at any time, whenever there may be need, on the group's initiative, or at the request of the department.

 Recommendations

 Advice during COVID-19 pandemic

 On 8 April 2021 during the COVID-19 pandemic in Australia, ATAGI met with the Therapeutic Goods Administration (TGA) regarding the recent concerns of blood clots following administration of the Oxford–AstraZeneca COVID-19 vaccine.
 ATAGI advised the government to use the AstraZeneca vaccine only for people over the age of 50.
 However on 17 June 2021, after cases of thrombosis with thrombocytopenia syndrome (TTS) and two deaths, ATAGI changed their previous advice and only recommended the AstraZeneca vaccine for those over 60 years-of-age.
 The Commonwealth government followed their advice.